HandongHCI/ModifiedHumanShape/README.md

     mex -largeArrayDims -output rigidAlign.mexw64 -Imatlabroot\extern\include\ "evaluation\statQuality\rigidAlign.cpp" "evaluation\statQuality\GeneralizedProcrustes.cpp" -Lmatlabroot\extern\lib\win64\microsoft\ -llibmwblas.lib -llibmwlapack.lib
     ```

+1. Get necessary models (approx. 1.8 GB) from http://humanshape.mpi-inf.mpg.de/.
+These are necessary to run the code.
+Put the unzipped models in `\experiments\models\`, then edit `p.modelInDir` variable in `fitting\expParams.m` to point one of the models (e.g., `models/caesar`, but it is already set in the modification of Human Shape).

+1. Run `demo.m`.

 Notes
 ---

-1. Get necessary models (approx. 1.8 GB) from http://humanshape.mpi-inf.mpg.de/.
-These are necessary to run the code.
-Put the unzipped models in `\experiments\models\`, then edit `p.modelInDir` variable in `fitting\expParams.m` to point one of the models (e.g., `models/caesar`)

 1. `fitting\NRD.m` file has been revised to use Dr. Becker's `L-BFGS-B`.